javierarce/glitchub/README.md

 # How to keep a Glitch project in sync with a GitHub repo

+You can follow these first six steps or [remix this glitch project](https://glitch.com/~glitchub) and jump to step #7.

 1. Go to [glitch.com](http://glitch.com) and create a new `hello-express` app.
 2. Open the `package.json` file and add the following packages: